 Microsoft has been trying to create a more intuitive software solution, focussing heavily on human interaction and the Common Data Service for Apps.
 This means there will be more flexibility in defining a set of stages and steps for people to follow.
 Unlike past workflows, you will now be able to move forwards and backward as needed.
-In addition to this, the flow creator can define any number of inputs that are required for each stage.
-The data can also be collected and stored on a CDS, which means that you can build other processes and applications on the data you’ve collected.
+In addition to this, Flow creator can define any number of inputs that are required for each stage.
+Data can be collected and stored on a CDS.
+Therefore, you can build other processes and applications on the data you’ve collected.

 With the new Flow updates there is also the promise that there will be a newer more intuitive approval feature on CDS.
 Which will allow you to build flows that trigger on the status of the approvals you send or receive through Flow.